nicklockwood/iVersion/README.md

 To configure iVersion, there are a number of properties of the iVersion class that can alter the behaviour and appearance of iVersion.
 These should be mostly self- explanatory, but they are documented below:

+	@property (nonatomic, assign) NSUInteger appStoreID;

-appStoreID - this should match the iTunes app ID of your application, which you can get from iTunes connect after setting up your app.
+This should match the iTunes app ID of your application, which you can get from iTunes connect after setting up your app.
 This is only used for remote version updates, so you can ignore this if you do not intend to use that feature (although it should still be set to a valid integer value).

+	@property (nonatomic, copy) NSString *remoteVersionsPlistURL;

-remoteVersionsPlistURL - This is the URL of the remotely hosted plist that iVersion will check for new releases.
+This is the URL of the remotely hosted plist that iVersion will check for new releases.
 As noted above, make sure you only update this file after your new release has been approved by Apple and appeared in the store or you will have some very confused customers.
 For testing purposes, you may wish to create a separate copy of the file at a different address and use a build constant to switch which version the app points at.
 Set this value to nil if you do not want your app to check for updates automatically.
 Do not set it to an invalid URL such as example.com because this will waste battery, CPU and bandwidth as the app tries to check the invalid URL each time it launches.

+	@property (nonatomic, copy) NSString *localVersionsPlistPath;

-localVersionsPlistPath - The file name of your local release notes plist used to tell users about new features when they first launch a new update.
+The file name of your local release notes plist used to tell users about new features when they first launch a new update.
 Set this value to nil if you do not want your app to display release notes for the current version.

+	@property (nonatomic, copy) NSString *applicationName;

-applicationName - This is the name of the app displayed in the alert.
+This is the name of the app displayed in the alert.
 It is set automatically from the info.plist, but you may wish to override it with a shorter or longer version.

+	@property (nonatomic, copy) NSString *applicationVersion;

-applicationVersion - The current version number of the app.
+The current version number of the app.
 This is set automatically from the info.plist and it's probably not a good ideas to change it unless you know what you are doing.
 In some cases your bundle version may not match the publicly known "display" version of your app, in which case use the display version here.
 Note that the version numbers in the plist will be compared to this value, not the one in the info.plist.

+	@property (nonatomic, assign) BOOL showOnFirstLaunch;

-showOnFirstLaunch - Specify whether the release notes for the current version should be shown the first time the user launches the app.
+Specify whether the release notes for the current version should be shown the first time the user launches the app.
 If set to no it means that users who, for example, download version 1.1 of your app but never installed a previous version, won't be shown the new features in version 1.1.

+	@property (nonatomic, assign) BOOL groupNotesByVersion;

-groupNotesByVersion - If your release notes files contains multiple versions, this option will group the release notes by their version number in the alert shown to the user.
+If your release notes files contains multiple versions, this option will group the release notes by their version number in the alert shown to the user.
 If set to NO, the release notes will be shown as a single list.

+	@property (nonatomic, assign) float checkPeriod;

-checkPeriod - Sets how frequently the app will check for new releases.
+Sets how frequently the app will check for new releases.
 This is measured in days but can be set to a fractional value, e.g. 0.5.
 Set this to a higher value to avoid excessive traffic to your server.
 A value of zero means the app will check every time it's launched.

+	@property (nonatomic, assign) float remindPeriod;

-remindPeriod - How long the app should wait before reminding a user of a new version after they select the "remind me later" option.
+How long the app should wait before reminding a user of a new version after they select the "remind me later" option.
 A value of zero means the app will remind the user every launch.
 Note that this value supersedes the check period, so once a reminder is set, the app won't check for new releases during the reminder period, even if new version are released in the meantime.

+	@property (nonatomic, copy) NSString *inThisVersionTitle;

-inThisVersionTitle - The title displayed for features in the current version (i.e. features in the local version s plist file).
+The title displayed for features in the current version (i.e. features in the local version s plist file).

+	@property (nonatomic, copy) NSString *updateAvailableTitle;

-updateAvailableTitle - The title displayed when iVersion detects a new version of the app has appeared in the remote versions plist.
+The title displayed when iVersion detects a new version of the app has appeared in the remote versions plist.

+	@property (nonatomic, copy) NSString *versionLabelFormat;

-versionLabelFormat - The format string for the release notes version separators.
+The format string for the release notes version separators.
 This should include a %@ placeholder for the version number, e.g "Version %@".

+	@property (nonatomic, copy) NSString *okButtonLabel;

-okButtonLabel - The button label for the button to dismiss the "new in this version" modal.
+The button label for the button to dismiss the "new in this version" modal.

+	@property (nonatomic, copy) NSString *ignoreButtonLabel;

-ignoreButtonLabel - The button label for the button the user presses if they do not want to download a new update.
+The button label for the button the user presses if they do not want to download a new update.

+	@property (nonatomic, copy) NSString *remindButtonLabel;

-remindButtonLabel - The button label for the button the user presses if they don't want to download a new update immediately, but do want to be reminded about it in future.
+The button label for the button the user presses if they don't want to download a new update immediately, but do want to be reminded about it in future.
 Set this to nil if you don't want to display the remind me button - e.g. if you don't have space on screen.

+	@property (nonatomic, copy) NSString *downloadButtonLabel;

-downloadButtonLabel - The button label for the button the user presses if they want to download a new update.
+The button label for the button the user presses if they want to download a new update.

+	@property (nonatomic, assign) BOOL localChecksDisabled;

-localChecksDisabled - Set this to true to disable checking for local release notes.
+Set this to true to disable checking for local release notes.
 This is equivalent to setting the localVersionsPlistPath to nil, but may be more convenient.

+	@property (nonatomic, assign) BOOL remoteChecksDisabled;

-remoteChecksDisabled - Set this to true to disable checking for new releases.
+Set this to true to disable checking for new releases.
 This is equivalent to setting the remoteVersionsPlistURL to nil, but may be more convenient.
 You might connect this to an in-app user setting for toggling checks for updates.

+	@property (nonatomic, assign) BOOL localDebug;

-localDebug - If set to YES, iVersion will always display the contents of the local versions plist, irrespective of the version number of the current build.
+If set to YES, iVersion will always display the contents of the local versions plist, irrespective of the version number of the current build.
 Use this to proofread your release notes during testing, but disable it for the final release.

+	@property (nonatomic, assign) BOOL remoteDebug;

-remoteDebug - If set to YES, iVersion will always display the contents of the remote versions plist, irrespective of the version number of the current build or the check/remind period settings.
+If set to YES, iVersion will always display the contents of the remote versions plist, irrespective of the version number of the current build or the check/remind period settings.
 Use this to proofread your release notes during testing, but disable it for the final release.

 Advanced properties